Don’t bother calling us, North Korea tells South, as Kim’s sister dials up threats

 Kim Yo Jong, who has been taking an increasingly high-profile role in Pyongyang, had demanded that Seoul prevent activists from sending leaflets across the border intended to promote democracy and undermine the nuclear-armed regime.
 In an attempt to salvage ties with the North, the South Korean government pledged to seek a legislative ban on the leaflets, angering human rights activists and others who questioned Seoul’s commitment to freedom of expression.

-Pyongyang has hardened its rhetoric since nuclear talks with the United States broke down last year, and has repeatedly signaled its fury at South Korea for implementing United Nations sanctions and failing to restart joint North-South economic cooperation projects.
+Pyongyang has hardened its rhetoric since nuclear talks with the United States broke down last year, and it has repeatedly signaled its fury at South Korea for implementing United Nations sanctions and failing to restart North-South economic cooperation projects.

-But the latest escalation may represent an attempt by Kim Yo Jong to assert her authority in a new, prominent position within the regime, and an effort to exploit South Korea’s desire for better relations with the North.
+But the latest escalation may represent an attempt by Kim Yo Jong to assert her authority in a new, prominent position within the regime and an effort to exploit South Korea’s desire for better relations with the North.

-The official Korea Central News Agency said a communication channel at the liaison office, a direct hotline between the countries’ leaders and military hotlines would be closed as of noon on Tuesday.
+The North’s official Korean Central News Agency said a communication channel at the liaison office, a direct hotline between the countries’ leaders and military hotlines would be closed as of noon Tuesday.

 “This measure is the first step of the determination to completely shut down all contact means with South Korea,” the report said.
 “We have reached a conclusion that there is no need to sit face to face with the South Korean authorities and there is no issue to discuss with them, as they have only aroused our dismay.”

-The decision was announced by Kim Yo Jong and Kim Yong Chol, a former top nuclear envoy with a reputation as a hard-liner who appeared to have been sidelined since talks broke down with Washington.
+The decision was announced by Kim Yo Jong and Kim Yong Chol, a former top nuclear envoy with a reputation as a hard-liner who appeared sidelined since talks broke down with Washington.

-Pyongyang officials had decided to treat South Korea as an “enemy,” the report said, adding that they discussed phased plans to “make the betrayers and riffraff pay for their crimes.”
+Pyongyang officials have decided to treat South Korea as an “enemy,” the report said, adding that they discussed phased plans to “make the betrayers and riffraff pay for their crimes.”

-Officials from the two Koreas have been holding twice-daily phone conversations at 9 a.m. and 5 p.m. since the liaison office was established in 2018.
+Officials from the two Koreas have been holding twice-daily phone conversations, at 9 a.m. and 5 p.m., since the liaison office was established in 2018.
 The North Korean delegation at the liaison office did not answer phone calls from South Korea on Tuesday morning, nor on Monday morning, for the first time since 2018, Seoul’s Unification Ministry said, although a call Monday afternoon was answered.

 South Korea’s Defense Ministry said calls to the North via military hotlines also went unanswered Tuesday.